ytchx1999/ytchx1999/README.md

 - 🔭 I'm an intern of NLP-center@Meituan, doing research on Dynamic Graph and Recommender Systems.

-- 🔭 I'm now a first-year master student of ICT@CAS.
+- 🔭 Now, I'm a master student of ICT@CAS.

 - 🌱 I’m interested in Graph Neural Networks.